courtneyogilvy/stable-isotope-analysis/README.md

 # stable-isotope-analysis

-This code in this repository
+The code in this repository
-is to accompany the manuscript "Diet variation in a critically-endangered marine predator revealed with stable isotope analysis" submitted to Royal Society Open Science.
+accompanies the manuscript "Diet variation in a critically-endangered marine predator revealed with stable isotope analysis" submitted to Royal Society Open Science.

 Code for Figure 1 is not available as this was created in QGIS.